 Why We Have a Bad Race Day?

-Let’s be honest, even the most perfect training cycle doesn’t mean race day is going to go our way.
+Let’s be honest, even the most perfect training cycle doesn’t mean the half marathon, the marathon or even the 5K is going to go our way.
 It’s the nature of relying on a body that is fickle!

 - Maybe the weather was bad.
 Too hot.
 Too cold.
 Too windy.
 Too rainy.